girisandeep/hadoop/README.md

 # hadoop
-Some explorations on hadoop with some case studies...
+Some explorations on hadoop with some case studies with (Knowbigdata.com)[KnowBigdata.com]